duospreadsheet/supplemental/README.md

-## Supplemental Materials for "Comparing Apples and Oranges: Taxonomy and Design of Pairwise Comparisons for Tabular Data"
+## Supplemental Materials for "Comparing Apples and Oranges: Taxonomy and Design of Pairwise Comparisons within Tabular Data"

 ### Contents